 Each Sunday evening St Peter’s offers a 7.30pm service running under the title Magdala which aims to be contemplative, creative and companionable, liberal in approach and with an emphasis on inclusion.
-The formats include a Taizé-style service, Compline with Questions, Creative Compline, Compline with Lectio Divina, Visio Divina and Contemplative Communion.
-Sources from which these services draw material include Iona, Taizé, Greenbelt and St Martin’s-in-the-Fields HeartEdge network.
+At least two Taize songs are incorporated into each service.

 Attenders of the 7.30 Service are frequently interested in exploring a sense of vocation to work and minister in particular contexts.
 If this is your situation, come and explore this experience with some fellow travellers.
 As an Assistant Diocesan Director of Ordinands, Mark Pilgrim, our Vicar, is experienced in supporting people in their exploration of vocation.